FAQs

 05. Reverse Osmosis Questions

 A reverse osmosis filter removes unhealthy organic material.
 However, some healthy minerals, such as calcium, magnesium, and potassium, may be removed at the same time.
 However, it’s important to weigh the effects of leaving these minerals in with taking them out.
-These minerals can contribute to hard water deposits, scale build-up, and other water quality issues.
+These minerals can contribute to hard water deposits, scale buildup, and other water quality issues.
 While some people prefer to retain these minerals in their drinking water, others argue that they can obtain them from other sources, such as fruits, vegetables, and supplements.

 No, reverse osmosis filtration does not produce very acidic water with low pH.
 While RO water may have a slightly lower pH level than tap water due to the removal of alkaline minerals, it is still considered safe and healthy to drink.
 Some people prefer to add mineral drops or a remineralization filter to RO water to restore its pH balance and make it more alkaline.